 Short answer

-If the customers want that, the exporter can do it – most of the time.
+If customers want it, the exporter can usually deliver.

 Long answer

 Coffee is a natural product.
-As such, it is subject to fluctuations influenced by climate, but increasingly also by demographic factors.
+As such, it is subject to fluctuations that are climatically, and increasingly demographically, influenced.

 Climatic example:

-A rainy period before harvest increases the risk of phenol, a defect, while extreme drought before harvest will reduce yield.
+a rainy period before the harvest increases the risk of phenol, a defect, while extreme drought before the harvest will reduce the yield.

 Demographic example:

-A shortage of pickers can lead to coffee hanging on the tree longer, ripening more than usual, and tasting much fruitier than in previous years.
-Is this an isolated case?
+A shortage of pickers can lead to coffee hanging on the tree longer, becoming riper than usual, and tasting much fruitier than in previous years.
+An isolated case?
 No. India, Colombia, Central America – these phenomena are widely known.

-Finally, much also depends on the progress of local coffee cultivation and, above all, coffee processing.
+Finally, much also depends on how the development of coffee cultivation and, above all, coffee processing on site progresses.
 New, efficient sorting systems reliably separate ripe from unripe cherries.
-Pulping machines remove pulp from coffee so cleanly that they leave barely any trace of the sugary mucilage.
+Pulpers clean coffee so thoroughly that they leave hardly any of the sugary mucilage.

-The change is here – profiles are changing constantly and gradually.
+Change is here – profiles are constantly and gradually changing.

 Take Home Message 3/4

-Stable profiles are created by humans.
+Stable profiles are created by human hands.
 The actual profile changes gradually.

 Short answer